Chowdaa/Edusphere/README.md

 ## Project Overview

 Edusphere is an educational platform designed to provide a seamless and engaging learning experience.
-This landing page project is part of my work with CodSoft and showcases my skills in web development using modern technologies.
+This landing page project is part of my project work  and showcases my skills in web development using modern technologies.

 ### Deployed Link